Para español, seleccione de la lista

 Student registration and lounge, exhibitors, and merchandise sales

 SU Student Union Food Court (Bldg.
 35)

 HSS Humanities and Social Sciences (Bldg.
-39)— Junior Division
+39)—junior and senior division

 Judges do not meet with students for exhibit, website, or paper runoffs.